girish-k-s-7/Amazon-Product-Recommendation/README.md

-# 🛒 Amazon Product Recommendation System (End-to-End Machine Learning Project)
+# 🛒 Amazon Product Recommendation System

 This project implements a **production-style Product Recommendation System** using collaborative filtering and matrix factorization (SVD).
 The system learns user behavior from historical ratings and recommends relevant products for any user.
 A real-time interactive web app is built using **Streamlit**.